renpy/renpy/sphinx/source/config.rst

     The default value of the mipmap argument to :func:`Dissolve`, :func:`ImageDissolve`, :func:`AlphaDissolve`, and :func:`AlphaMask`.

+.. var:: config.mipmap_movies = False

+    The default value of the mipmap argument to :func:`Movie`.

 .. var:: config.missing_image_callback = None

     If not None, this function is called when an attempt to load an